ViktorStarchenko/aigi/wp-content/plugins/modern-footnotes/readme.txt

 .modern-footnotes-footnote__note--mobile - The styling for a mobile footnote .modern-footnotes-footnote__note--desktop - The styling for a desktop footnote

+Furthermore, if you want to apply different styles to different footnotes, you can add additional classes to each individual footnote by using the `class` option in the shortcode like this:
+[mfn class="my-pretty-class"] [/mfn]

 =Is there support for the Block Editor/Gutenberg Editor?= Yes.
 You can use the Modern Footnotes button in the toolbar of the Block Editor to move the selected text into a footnote.
 However, if you want to customize the reference numbers output by the plugin, you'll have to type out the shortcode instead.